ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/FASTdeskFactSheet.md

-# Information for users
+# FASTdesk Fact Sheet

-## What are the differences between FASTdesk standard, pro and pro plus?
+## What are the differences between FASTdesk standard, pro and pro plus plans?

 With the FASTdesk Standard plan, you will be hosted on shared XenApp servers.
 This means that you will be using shared resources.